astreum/whitepaper/README.md

 New transaction types will be added for App Creation and App Calls.

-#### V2+: Standards Upgrade

-This upgrade adds a series of standards to help builders create trusted Fusion Applications.
+Standards to help builders create trusted Fusion Applications.

-Fungible and Non-Fungible Token standards

-Oracle standards

-Governance standards

-Insurance standards
+- Tokens.
+- Oracles.
+- Governance.
+- Insurance.

-#### V3: Nebula Upgrade
+### V3: Nebula Upgrade

 This upgrade will add a distributed file protocol called Nebula.